 Your visitors should first go to the website of the nearest U.S. Embassy/Consulate to schedule an appointment.
 They should then fill out the visa application form which can be accessed from the following link: https://ceac.state.gov/genniv/

-Prior to the scheduled appointment, visitors should prepare documents that prove the following points:
+Prior to the scheduled appointment, visitors should prepare documents that prove or address the following points:

 - Proof of continuing employment, such as a letter from the employer stating that visitors will return to their job after the visit to the U.S.

 - Evidence of the purpose/reason for the trip and its short-term nature (e.g. flight itinerary, attending graduation, etc.).

 The decision to grant B visa status is made by the U.S. consular officer based primarily on documentation proving the above points.
 Officers are principally interested in confirming that the visitors have no intentions of staying in the U.S. permanently.

 However, there are supplementary documents in addition to those mentioned above you can provide that could potentially improve the chances for your visitor.
-These documents are recommended but not required; there are no documents required from you or from the University of Chicago for your guest’s visa application.
+These documents are recommended but not required; there are no documents required from the University of Chicago for your guest’s visa application.

 Here are some examples of documents that you can provide: